danwing/https-local-domains/draft-thomson-https-local-domains.md

 expectations.

-This proposes a change to the serialization of origins for local servers so that it includes a hash of the server’s public key information (SPKI).
+This proposes a change to the serialization of origins for local servers so that it includes a hash of the server's public key information (SPKI).
 This is added to the ASCII and Unicode serializations of the origin.